HarikalarKutusu/cv-tbox-split-maker/README.md

 Under `experiments/s1`, **ALL** `.tsv` files from the release can be found.
 Other algorithm directories only contain `train/dev/test.tsv` files.

 **A NOTE**: We work with all versions and languages to analyze them.
 But you can work with a single language or a couple of languages.
 The scripts are *data-driven*, they will process what you put into the source directories.
-So might we be working with a single şlanguage and want to add another, no problem (if not forced to overwrite from `config.py` the scripts will exclude already processed languages chekking directory existance).
+So you might we be working with a single language and want to add another, no problem (if not forced to overwrite from `config.py`, the scripts will exclude already processed languages checking directory existance).

 ## Algorithms and the data

 The data we use is huge and not suited for github.
 We used the following:

 - **s1**: Default splits in datasets, created by the current Common Voice CorporaCreator (-s 1 default option)
-- **s5/s99**: Alternative splits created by the current Common Voice CorporaCreator with -s 5 and 99 option, taking up to 5/99 recordings per sentence.
-5 is a reasonabşle number anf 99 takes nearly the whole dataset.
+- **s5/s99**: Alternative splits created by the current Common Voice CorporaCreator with -s 5 and 99 options, taking up to 5/99 recordings per sentence.
+5 is a reasonable number and 99 takes nearly the whole dataset.
+Note that as of 2024 the limit per sentence is 15 recordings at max (except "benchmark" sentences from 2021, containing numbers, yes, no etc.)
 - **v1**: ("Voice First") Alternative split created by "algorithm-v1.py".
 This is a 80-10-10% (train-dev-test) splitting with 25-25-50% voice diversity (nearly) ensured.
 This algorithm has been suggested to Common Voice Project for being used as default splitting algorithm, with a report including a detailed analysis and some training results.
-- **vw**: ("Voice first for Whisper") A version of v1 for better OpenAI Whisper fine-tuning, with 90-5-5% splits, keeping 25-25-50% diversity (only available for Whisper languages).
+- **vw**: ("Voice first for Whisper") A version of v1 for better OpenAI Whisper fine-tuning, with 90-5-5% splits, keeping 25-25-50% diversity (only available for Whisper languages, speeds up training).
 - **vx**: ("Voice first for eXternal test") A version of v1 with 95-5-0% splits and 50-50-0% diversity, so no test split, where you can test your model against other datasets like Fleurs or Voxpopuli (only available for Fleurs & Voxpopuli languages).

 For `vw` and `vx` we limited the process to only include datasets with >=2k recordings in validated bucket.
+Language codes for different dataset flavors are listed in `languages.py` file.

 Compressed splits for each language / dataset version / algorithm can be found under the [shared Google Drive location](https://drive.google.com/drive/folders/13c3VME_qRT1JSGjPue153K8FiDBH4QD2?usp=drive_link).
-To use them in your trainings, just download one and override the default train/dev/test.tsv files in your expanded dataset directory.
+To use them in your trainings, just download one and override the default `train/dev/test.tsv` files in your expanded dataset directory.
+Make sure you match the versions.

 ## Other